Welcome to the best camping site inside Etosha National Park

 Olifantsrus Camp is the only place to camp in the western side of Etosha Park, opened in 2014 there are only 10 camping sites at Olifantsrus with a maximum of 8 people per campsite and no other accommodation.

 The key attraction of Olifantsrus is the state of the art hide looking out over a waterhole where you can sit and watch the animals undisturbed.
 Olifantsrus means 'elephants rest' and they love to visit this area rare and shy species such as black rhino and black-faced impala are well-established in this quieter part of the park.

 There is an information centre and a small kiosk selling snacks and drinks (only cash is accepted) and there are toilets and showers and a communal kitchen.

-The camp’s picturesque picnic facilities are also open to day visitors.
-Currently, there are no braai facilities for campers, only flat bases to make fire.
-Day visitors pay an entry fee of N$ 50 per person at the reception upon entering Olifanstrus.
+The camps picturesque picnic facilities are also open to day visitors.
+Day visitors pay an entry fee per person at the reception upon entering Olifanstrus.

 Situated in the wilder, more remote and previously less-utilized western section of the park, Olifantsrus is approximately 60kms from Galton Gate, 130kms from Okaukuejo and 50kms from Dolomite Camp.
 The camp opens at sunrise and closes at sunset as per the general park regulations and day visitors are only allowed to use the picnic facilities up until 16h00.